atk/wasm/concepts/numbers/about.md

 Ultimately, all types in Web assembly come down to those numbers.
 Booleans are represented as 32-bit integers.
 Strings are arrays of 8-bit integers stored in linear memory in the little endian form.
 You basically need to implement all other types yourself.

 For integers, unless you need values of 2^32 or more (or 2^21 if signed), use `i32`, otherwise `i64`.
-If you need fractions, f64 is the most reasonable choice. f32 is only useful in cases where precision does not matter that much.
+If you need fractions, f64 is the most reasonable choice. f32 is only useful in cases where precision does not matter.

 Web Assembly has no math library and only a few basic operators to handle numbers.